 The pattern is consistent: wherever monthly subscriptions create friction for machine consumers, 402 with L402 provides a smoother alternative.
 Agents don't want to manage subscriptions.
 They want to pay for what they use, when they use it.

-The Future: 402 as Default Commerce Layer
+The Future: 402 as a Paid Rail Under Authority

 HTTP 402 is evolving from a curiosity into a fundamental building block of the agent economy.
 As more APIs expose 402 endpoints, agents will develop increasingly sophisticated payment strategies: comparing prices across providers, pre-funding budgets for anticipated workflows, and negotiating bulk rates through macaroon caveats.